 This challenge is open to companies UK-wide and it builds on insight and analysis from some of Discovery’s key programming genres in the UK.
 On offer for the winning company is a £100,000 cash production budget to deliver a prototype experience, along with significant R&D support, and business expertise from Discovery and StoryFutures worth another £100,000.

 Shortlisted companies will be invited to take part in our open innovation development process, StoryLab in March 2020.
 The winning SME will then develop and produce an audience facing prototype by 1 October 2020.

 Heathrow Immersive Football Challenge

 StoryFutures is pleased to announce its latest research and development (R&D) challenge with Heathrow.
-Creative companies in our local region are invited to apply for a £60,000 budget to create an immersive prototype experience that encourages passengers to celebrate their love of football during the European championship in summer 2020.
+Creative companies in our local region are invited to apply for a £60,000 budget to create an immersive prototype experience that encourages passengers to celebrate their love of football.

 On offer is the chance to work with StoryFutures' cutting edge R&D team and the UK’s largest airport, with a passenger footfall of over 80 million, to explore the role immersive storytelling can play in Heathrow’s passenger experience economy.